NeoGAF: Criticism

 One of the biggest critics of NeoGAF was game designer and former Silicon Knights president Denis Dyack.
 In June 2008, he issued a challenge to forum users.
 He asked users to say whether they were for or against the then upcoming Silicon Knights game Too Human.
 Once the game was released, if the game received negative reception, Dyack would have "Owned by GAF" under his forum name.
 If positive reception, users who voted against the game would have had "Owned by Too Human."
 Dyack would later go on the 1UP Yours podcast, explaining his challenge was an experiment to expose the lack of accountability on online forums, adding that NeoGAF would crumble if it doesn't reform itself.
 He was later permanently banned from the site in August that same year after calling it the worst online forum.

-Circa 2017, NeoGAF was criticized for biased moderation and banning political dissidents.
+By the mid-2010s, NeoGAF was criticized for biased moderation widely seen as favoring progressive, left-wing politics and Sony products, while banning political dissidents and others who did not agree with the moderators.
 Tyler "Evilore" Malka made a post admitting biased moderation by at least one former member of the moderation staff.
 Malka stated that the ex-moderator banned hundreds of members without justification.
 Malka also made the declaration that discussion should be encouraged with different points of view, saying that people on the website have been "driven out, character assassinated, labeled traitor for not sounding angry enough, or for not being entirely on board with ostracizing someone else for the same reasons."

 In the media

 In 2007, the website partnered up with The Get-Well Gamers Foundation to launch a donation campaign to bring video games to children in hospitals.
 NeoGAF raised $5,600 in cash and inventory donations over the October to December period.

 An exchange on the forum inspired members to start the development of Dudebro II in 2010.
-The game was intended to be a satirical take on the machismo found in some modern titles and was planned to feature Jon St. John, the voice of Duke Nukem, as the lead, but is currently vaporware.
+The game was intended to be a satirical take on the machismo found in some modern titles and was planned to feature Jon St. John, the voice of Duke Nukem, as the lead.
 The team's last statement, in late 2017, disassociated the game from NeoGAF due to the sexual harassment controversy, claiming a new and unrelated team would be created to continue development.

-In 2014, Slates David Auerbach claimed that NeoGAF "hosts pedophilia discussions on non-age-restricted boards and has a sexist owner" as an example of the site's hypocrisy in dealing with the Gamergate harassment campaign.

 In June 2015, a Reddit sub-community devoted towards mocking NeoGAF became one of five communities shut down by the site.
 Reddit argued the ban hit groups "that allow their communities to use the subreddit as a platform to harass individuals when moderators don’t take action."

 Vice News noted the site was one of the largest drivers of traffic to Hillary Clinton's website during the 2016 U.S. presidential election.